grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 Instrument can be assigned a virtual channel by going into the slices settings dialog (see Slice / Instruments section)

 Virtual channels can be muted by clicking on their number, a red number indicate a muted channel.
+A muted channel is particularly usefull for instruments with channel input such as bandpass for example by playing an instrument in a muted channel and using the channel as a source for bandpass instrument.

 Unused channels can be cleared by right clicking on any channel number and clicking on the trash icon.
 (Note : this will only delete unused channels starting from the latest used one)